ETisHomeEarth/Elias-Tsegay-Data-Analyst-Portfolio/README.md

         Split and created new coloumns for easier visualisation Created a interactive dashboard to breakdown survey takers Mutliple visuals
-        Drill through for added context
+        Drill down for added context